Creative Writing BlogStarting, Plotting, & Theme

 The omniscient viewpoint uses the same pronouns as third person but the narrator is all-seeing and all-knowing, able to jump from character to character and knows what all of them are thinking or feeling.
 Ex.
 Making the bed in the morning gives her a sense of accomplishment.
 Little does she know her best friend thinks it’s silly to make your bed when it will soon be messed up again.
 This viewpoint is good because it allows the writer to explore several different points of view and contrasts the character’s emotions and opinions against each other.
 If you are not careful however, you can risk confusing your audience with too many switches.
 They may not be clear on who they are following and might get the characters mixed up.

-It is important from your story that your character grows and changes over time.
+It is important for your story that your character grows and changes over time.
 This is an all too common human trait that every reader can relate to.
 As we age and have experiences, we learn and we change.
 This must happen to your character as well.
 Some changes may be physical, emotional, or spiritual.
 It will help you to develop your character by creating a character chart with many of the basic aspects of their personality.
 It will help you understand your character on a deeper level and decide which direction you want to take them in.

 The best way to inspire development is to give your character a fatal flaw or two.
 Their biggest weakness or toxic trait that must be conquered, and is helped and overcome by their adventures.
 Making your characters layered and flawed is critical to having a satisfying developmental journey.
 Without flaws, how does someone evolve?